Author Archives: Ruth

 Chapter Six, Tombs and Princes

 Djaren stayed up quite late cleaning up after the party.
 He owed it to Missus Craderly, he thought.
 He felt fortunate that no one had thrown up their ill-advised food combinations within the apartments.
-Outside was another matter and, happily, … Continue reading
+Outside was another matter and, happily, someone else’s jurisdiction.
+Continue reading “Chapter Six, Tombs and Princes”

 Chapter Four–Pauper’s Field, continued